cda-tum/mqt-bench/docs/source/Abstraction_levels.rst

 Different quantum computer realizations support different native gate-sets.
-In our example, we consider the IBMQ Manila device as the target device which natively supports I, X, √X, Rz and CX gates.
+In our example, we consider the `ibmq_manila` device as the target device which natively supports I, X, √X, Rz and CX gates.
 Consequently, the Ry gates in the previous figure have to be converted using only these native gates.
 In this case, they are substituted by a sequence of X and Rz gates (denoted as • with a phase of −π).